 Adobe Fireworks is one of the most popular application choices amongst web designers for wireframing and prototyping.
-There are many reasons as to why you should use Fireworks over any other graphic editor, but we won’t go into them with this post (perhaps you could try this one: A Case for Adobe Fireworks against Photoshop and Illustrator).
+There are many reasons as for prototyping with Fireworks over any other graphic editor, but we won’t go into them with this post (perhaps you could try this one: A Case for Adobe Fireworks against Photoshop and Illustrator).

-What this post will offer is a comprehensive starting point and reference for any designer who would like to take those first Fireworks steps and are not very sure were to begin.
+What this post will offer is a comprehensive starting point and reference for any designer who would like to take those first Fireworks steps and are not very sure where to begin.

 We promise, once you start using Fireworks for wireframing you will never go back.